valeriux/TFL_STATUS/README.md

 1. Clone or download the repo.

-## TFL Status - React
+### TFL Status - React
 <img width="362" alt="Screenshot 2020-01-04 at 00 42 43" src="https://user-images.githubusercontent.com/47470930/71757030-d27d1a00-2e8a-11ea-9ea7-c884211796ab.png">

-## You can find a hosted version here:
+### You can find a hosted version here:
 - https://valeriux.github.io/tfl_status/

 ### TFL Status

 The brief was to:
 - Consume a public available API and it was TFL API.
-- Practice Axios get api request.
+- Practice Axios get api request and ternary operator.

 ### APP Overview